Azure/azure-iot-sdk-csharp/readme.md

 The Azure IoT Hub certificates presented during TLS negotiation shall be always validated using the appropriate root CA certificate(s).

-For other regions (and private cloud environments), please use the appropriate root CA certificate.

 Always prefer using the local system's Trusted Root Certificate Authority store instead of hardcoding the certificates (i.e. using certs.c such as our samples require in certain combinations).

 A couple of examples: